p8952/ruby-compiler-benchmark/README.md

 	./parse_results_total_score.rb

-Running the full benchmark suite for all compiler takes around 12 hours.
-If you only want to run it with certain compilers remove the ones you don't want from the COMPILERS array on line 54 in benchmark.sh If you only want to run part of the benchmark suite replace:
+Running the full benchmark suite for all compilers takes around 12 hours.

+If you only want to run it with certain compilers remove the ones you don't want from the COMPILERS array on line 54 of benchmark.sh

+If you only want to run part of the benchmark suite replace:

     rake bench

 On line 50 of benchmark.sh with something like:

     rake bench:pattern PATTERN=benchmarks/micro-benchmarks/bm_app_*.rb